beytullahbuyuktolu/One.Formatter.Win/README.md

 ## Development

-This application was developed to address specific needs for JSON formatting with Unicode character support.
+This application was developed to address specific needs for formatting different types of data with Unicode character support and real-time preview.

 ## License